 Shaun Hadity oversees operations at the Beach and designs an eventful calendar for members and guests throughout the summer months.
-Shawn and his staff offer swimming lessons for juniors.
+Shaun and his staff offer swimming lessons for juniors.
 The direct phone line to the Beach is (315) 839-5407.

 From June until early July our Head Guard, will be performing brief swimming evaluations to accurately place swimmers into lesson categories based on their skill level.
 These reviews are performed daily from 11am - 12:30 pm and are completely free of charge.